Here are some of the recent programs that we enjoyed.

-Valley Water Highlights Local Efforts at Los Altos Kiwanis Meeting
+Valley Water Highlights Local Efforts

 Potter explained that one of Valley Water’s goals is to use natural creekbeds for flood control, balancing human needs with environmental health.
 The agency serves two million residents across 15 cities and oversees nearly 7,000 wells throughout Santa Clara County.